Why automatic investing could help you save more

-Making regular investments is one of the best ways to meet a big goal while feeling only a small impact on your daily life.
+Making regular investments can help you meet a big goal without affecting your daily life.

-Not only is setting up automatic investments a way to simplify your life, it's just smart investment behavior in general.
-It removes the pressure to decide when to make each investment—sidestepping the possibility that you'll be too indecisive to make any move at all.
+Not only is setting up automatic investments a way to simplify your life, but it's also smart investment behavior.
+It removes the pressure of deciding when to make each investment—sidestepping the possibility you'll be too indecisive to make any move at all.

-Setting up automatic investments is also a good way to get into dollar-cost averaging, which is a fancy way of saying that the shares you own will have had a variety of purchase prices because you bought them at different times.
+Setting up automatic investments is also a simple way to get into dollar-cost averaging—which is a fancy way of saying the shares you own will have had various purchase prices because you bought them at different times.

-Making multiple purchases at different share prices could also be a benefit at tax time if you're able to sell specific shares for a loss in order to offset other sales where you had taxable gains.
+Making multiple purchases at different share prices could also be beneficial at tax time if you can sell specific shares for a loss to offset other sales where you had taxable gains.

 All investing is subject to risk, including the possible loss of the money you invest.

 Vanguard Digital Advisor's services are provided by Vanguard Advisers, Inc. ("VAI"), a federally registered investment advisor.
 VAI is a subsidiary of The Vanguard Group, Inc. ("VGI"), and an affiliate of Vanguard Marketing Corporation ("VMC").
 Neither VGI, VAI, nor its affiliates guarantee profits or protection from losses.

 Dollar-cost averaging does not guarantee that your investments will make a profit nor does it protect you against losses when stock or bond prices are falling.
 You should consider whether you would be willing to continue investing during a long downturn in the market, because dollar-cost averaging involves making continuous investments regardless of fluctuating price levels.

 We recommend that you consult a tax or financial advisor about your individual situation.